-Carlyle Group, the Washington-based private-equity firm that went public this year, is taking over operations of a Sunoco Inc. (SUN) refinery on a bet that revived U.S. oil and natural-gas output can restore to profit the oldest continually operating refinery on the U.S. East Coast.
+Carlyle Group, the Washington-based private-equity firm that went public this year, is taking over operations of a Sunoco Inc. (SUN:US) refinery on a bet that revived U.S. oil and natural-gas output can restore to profit the oldest continually operating refinery on the U.S. East Coast.

 Carlyle will invest an undisclosed amount in Sunoco’s 330,000-barrel-a-day Philadelphia refinery as part of a joint venture, the companies said today in a statement.
 Sunoco will retain a minority stake.

 Carlyle plans to process oil delivered by rail from North Dakota’s Bakken formation where production has risen fourfold in the last three years.
 It will also use gas from the Marcellus Shale in Pennsylvania, where output doubled last year, to run the refinery.

 Oil from the Bakken and the Eagle Ford deposit in Texas will displace almost half the more costly imported oil used by the refinery by early next year, Phil Rinaldi, chief executive officer of the venture, Philadelphia Energy Solutions, said today on a conference call.

 “This refinery could be profitable if it were running on Bakken crude instead of Nigerian crude,” said Bradley Olsen, a Houston-based analyst at Tudor Pickering Holt & Co. who rates Sunoco a buy and doesn’t rate Carlyle.
 “The rest of it is just trying to make it a sufficiently efficient operation.”